FMSC - Family Science

 Restriction: Must be in Couple and Family Therapy (Master's) program.

-FMSC651 Treatment of Emotional and Mental Disorders in Family Systems (3 Credits)
+FMSC651 Treatment of Emotional and Mental Disorders in the Family Context (3 Credits)

 This course is designed to assist beginning therapists in developing their knowledge of the major theoretical approaches to family therapy and applying those approaches to their clinical work.
 In addition, the course addresses many procedural, professional, and ethical issues often faced by beginning therapists.
 Towards these ends, the primary foci of the course will be on developing competencies in (a) observing family process, (b) assessing and conceptualizing family strengths and problems from different theoretical models, and (c) developing treatment plans from these different theoretical models.
 Finally, attention will also be given to therapist self-care.